Internalist vs. Externalist Conceptions of Epistemic Justification

 The deontological concept of justification has not been supported by extensive argumentation, unlike the other internalist positions.
 But some support for this concept can be provided, particularly from a close examination of cases in which a person does not live up to something we regard as a norm, and with the result that justification is lacking.
-BonJour has presented striking examples of just this sort, one of which concerns a clairvoyant named Maud.
+A striking example of just this sort concerns a clairvoyant named Maud.

-BonJour's aim in presenting this case, and other similar ones, is to criticize a reliabilist account of justification and knowledge.
-For present purposes, interest in BonJour's example centers on his diagnosis of what has gone wrong with Maud's belief.
-BonJour suggests that Maud is being both irrational and irresponsible in maintaining belief in her clairvoyance when she has such powerful evidence to the contrary.
+The original aim in presenting this case, and other similar ones, is to criticize a reliabilist account of justification and knowledge.
+For present purposes, interest in this example centers on a diagnosis of what has gone wrong with Maud's belief.
+The example indicates that Maud is being both irrational and irresponsible in maintaining belief in her clairvoyance when she has such powerful evidence to the contrary.
 What Maud has done is to disregard evidence that she has on hand and that she either is or can easily be aware of, and it is this fact that leads us to the intuitively supported conviction that Maud's belief about the President's whereabouts is not justified.
 It fails to be justified precisely because Maud has been intellectually irresponsible in her belief formation.

-This important example, and another that BonJour presents concerning an individual, Samantha, who is also clairvoyant but who disregards a lot of evidence that she has on hand to the effect that the President is not in New York City, makes a strong case for the idea that there is some deontological component to the concept of epistemic justification.
-This deontological component may not be all there is to the concept of justification, as defenders of the deontological concept sometimes allege; but, BonJour's examples do strongly support the view that there is some deontological ingredient in our concept of justification.
+This important example, and another concerning an individual, Samantha, who is also clairvoyant but who disregards a lot of evidence that she has on hand to the effect that the President is not in New York City (BonJour 1980), makes a strong case for the idea that there is some deontological component to the concept of epistemic justification.
+This deontological component may not be all there is to the concept of justification, as defenders of the deontological concept sometimes allege; but, these and related examples do strongly support the view that there is some deontological ingredient in our concept of justification.

 We have seen that externalism is generally the denial of some internalist position, typically regarding accessibility or mentalism as accounts of justifiers.
 It is not surprising, then, that major arguments for externalism are, first, the failure or weakness in arguments for either accessibility internalism or for mentalism.
 Externalism fares best on this count in regard to accessibility internalism, since the arguments for that doctrine that we have considered are hardly compelling.
 Arguments for mentalism are in somewhat better shape, for in many contexts it does appear that a difference in mental states best explains a difference in the degree of justification for a belief.
 The support provided to mentalism by this explanatory argument is limited, mainly because explaining a difference in degree of justification falls short of establishing that it is plausible to hold that all justifiers are mental items.
 But it cannot be denied that the explanatory argument considered earlier goes some way in this direction.